art-framework/core/docs/developer/README.md

  *
  * The @Name annotation is required on all actions or else the registration will fail.
  *
- * You can optionally provide a @Config that will be used to describe the parameter your action takes.
+ * You can optionally provide a @Config and a @Description
+ * that will be used to describe the parameter your action takes.
  */
 @Name("art-example:player.damage")
+@Description("Optional description of what your action does.")
 @Config(PlayerDamageAction.ActionConfig.class)
 public class PlayerDamageAction implements Action<Player, PlayerDamageAction.ActionConfig> {